Twisted S-Duality: Topological Strings and BCOV Theory

-Given a topological string theory described by a 2-dimensional extended TQFT, whenever we consider a D-brane, it is easy to produce a field theory living on the D-brane, called the \textit{D-brane gauge theory} or \textit{world-volume theory}.
+We now turn to describing the open string field theory of a topological string theory.
+Given a topological string theory described by a smooth Calabi--Yau $d$ category $\mc C$, we may think of an object $\mc F\in \mc C$ as describing a locus on spacetime on which open strings can end.
+The dynamics of open strings stretched from the support of $\mc F$ to itself are described by a field theory called the \textit{D-brane gauge theory} or \textit{world-volume theory}.

+Before specializing to the examples of primary interest, let us briefly describe a nonperturbative characterization of such field theories, utilizing language from the work of Brav and Dyckerhoff \cite{BravDyckerhoffII}.
+Though we will primarily work perturbatively in the main body of this paper, this characterization serves as a useful organizational device.